demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/README.md

 You need to grant Cortex XSOAR authorization to access Azure Log Analytics.

+**Note**: The Azure account must have permission to manage applications in Azure Active Directory (Azure AD).
+Any of the following Azure AD roles include the required permissions:

+- Application administrator
+- Application developer
+- Cloud application administrator

+And assigned the "Log Anayitics Reader" role to the user that granted the authorization

 1. Access the [authorization flow](https://oproxy.demisto.ninja/ms-azure-log-analytics).
 2. Click the **Start Authorization Process** button and you will be prompted to grant Cortex XSOAR permissions for your Azure Service Management.
 3. Click the **Accept** button and you will receive your ID, token, and key.
 You will need to enter these when you configure the Azure Log Analytics integration instance in Cortex XSOAR.